-National Black HIV/AIDS Awareness Day, observed on February 7, is designed to educate the Black community about the basics of HIV and AIDS.
+National Black HIV/AIDS Awareness Day, observed in February and sponsored by The Strategic Leadership Council, is designed to educate the Black community about the basics of HIV and AIDS.
 Testing is at the core of this initiative and critical for prevention of HIV in Black communities.
 It is hoped that Blacks will mark February 7 of every year as their annual or bi-annual day to get tested for HIV.
 This is vital for those who are sexually active and at high risk of contracting HIV.

 To learn more, visit http://www.nationalblackaidsday.org

 Personalized Cause supports National Black HIV/AIDS Awareness Day with: